frontcamp/proj2gpt/readme.md

 `names_ignored` - patterns for files and paths that will be excluded from the context.

-Logic is simple: Proj2GPT collects all files allowed by `names_allowed` patterns, but excluding those that match `names_ignored`.
+Logic is simple: Proj2GPT collects all files allowed by `names_allowed` patterns, but excludes those that match `names_ignored`.

 `max_file_size` - must be set to prevent extremely large files (for example, logs) from being included in a build.